 - Make-ahead move: Roast and puree the squash up to 3 days ahead.
 The actual dinner then becomes a 15-minute situation.

-Airtight containers can keep leftovers for up to 4 days.
-Because the sauce thickens in the fridge, you may want to add a splash of water or broth (or wizard-like, pasta water) to reheat it and loosen the sauce.
-Heat gently on the stovetop; overheating can cause the cheese to tighten.
-Freezing sauce will yield the best results (up to 2 months) and then when it’s ready, cook fresh pasta.
+Leftovers can be stored in airtight containers for a maximum of 4 days.
+Since the sauce will thicken in the fridge, you might want to add a splash of water, broth (or wizard-like, pasta water) to reheat it and loosen the sauce.
+Heat gently on the stovetop.
+Overheating the cheese can cause it to tighten.
+The best results can be achieved by freezing the sauce (up to two months) and then cooking fresh pasta when ready.

-Example 1: A friend came over saying they were “not that hungry” which is a classic lie people tell right before they have two bowls of pasta.
-I utilized rigatoni, brown butter, and fried sage leaves.
-The acorn squash sauce resembled a muted sunset, and the entire thing was like a holiday dinner that didn’t take three hours of family coordination.
+Run one: A friend came over claiming they were, “not that hungry”, which is a classic lie people tell before they have two bowls of pasta.
+I used rigatoni, brown butter, and fried sage leaves.
+The acorn squash sauce looked like a muted sunset and the whole thing felt like a holiday dinner that didn’t require three hours of family coordination.

-Example 2: I made this on a Tuesday, and because I was running a little low on energy, decided to make a vegan-ish version with miso, nutritional yeast, and added some wilted spinach, finishing it off with a sprinkle of toasted pepitas.
+The redo: I made this on a Tuesday, and because I was running a little low on energy, I went for a vegan-ish option with miso and nutritional yeast, added some wilted spinach, and topped it off with a sprinkle of toasted pepitas.
 It wasn’t a compromise.
 It was just different.
-And surprisingly good to crave again the next day for lunch.
+And surprisingly, it is good enough to crave it again for lunch the next day.

 - Buy 1 medium acorn squash (heavy for its size).